 The Parking Garage on Avenida de las Americas Across from the Convention Center

 Either way, there are an estimated 25,000 spots within walking distance, so I would look on the street first, and then drive some blocks in search of cheapo lots.
 I would say that greater than 80% of the time you can get it done for a beer or less.

-Another solid option for Astros parking is using Parking Panda.
+Another solid option for Astros parking is using Spot Hero.
 This site lets you pre-pay for a space in various garages/lots so you don't have to stress about where to park.
 It is a pretty cool concept and you can find some cheap deals for sure.
 It is especially helpful when you are going to a game that is supposed to be a big crowd.

 Here are reservable parking spots available for upcoming games, just click the date you need:

 Best Food At & Near Minute Maid Park

 Minute Maid Park is not very budget friendly when it comes to food and drink rules.
 They don't permit you to bring in any food or drink, which is pretty rare in MLB ballparks.
 Concession prices are always ASTROnomically high at Minute Maid Park, but there isn't a shortage of bars and restaurants around the stadium which can save you some money.